MattCCC/fetchff/README.md

 ## Why?

-Managing multiple API endpoints can be complex and time-consuming. `fetchff` simplifies this process by offering a straightforward, declarative approach to API handling using Repository Pattern.
-It reduces the need for extensive setup and middlewares, allowing developers to focus on data manipulation and application logic.
+Managing multitude of API connections can be complex and time-consuming. `fetchff` simplifies the process by offering a simple, declarative approach to API handling using Repository Pattern.
+It reduces the need for extensive setup, middlewares, retries, custom caching, and heavy plugins, and lets developers focus on data handling and application logic.

 **Key Benefits:**

-**✅ Simplicity:** Minimal code footprint for managing extensive APIs.
+- **Small:** Minimal code footprint of ~3KB gzipped for managing extensive APIs.

-**✅ Productivity:** Streamlines API interactions, enhancing developer efficiency.
+- **Immutable:** Every request has its own instance.

+- **Isomorphic:** Comptabile with Node.js, Deno and modern browsers.

+- **Type Safe:** Strongly typed and written in TypeScript.

-**✅ Scalability:** Easily scales from a few endpoints to complex API networks.
+- **Scalable:** Easily scales from a few calls to complex API networks with thousands of APIs.

+- **Tested:** Battle tested in large projects, fully covered by unit tests.

+- **Maintained:** Since 2021 publicly through Github.

 ## ✔️ Features